-Author has written 5 stories for Mulan, Prince of Persia, NCIS, and Star Wars.
+Author has written 8 stories for Mulan, Prince of Persia, NCIS, Star Wars, RWBY, and Naruto.

 So I should probably give you guys the "essential" information.
 I guess.
 What even qualifies as essential information?

 I answer every review I get.
 Even if you just leave something like "Nice story," I'm going to respond with a thank you.
 I always answer questions, so feel free to ask me anything, and if I don't reply it's unintentional and feel free to PM me or contact me again.
 If you have something negative to say about my writing, I would appreciate it if you could be sure to leave a penname with such criticism.
 This is not so I can whine about your criticisms.
 Rather, it allows me to address your concerns, calmly and rationally, and that way I can ask you questions about how to make the writing better.
 Leaving an anonymous review just makes that an impossibility, and then your well-constructed criticisms potentially miss the mark or do not help as much as they could.

 I have a fictionpress account if anyone is interested in that.
 Penname is "The Furthest City Light."
 It's mostly poetry.
 Mostly amateur poetry.
 Mostly sucky amateur poetry.
 Enjoy.

 I also have an AO3 account, where I've posted some stuff.
 Pseudonym is The_Furthest_City_Light.
 I'll always post everything here first though, because frankly uploading things onto their site is a pain.